PinkDexo/em-documentation/pages/01.installation/03.installing-em-on-thunder/docs.md

 ```sh
 drush cset -y system.site page.front /combo/6
 ```
-When import has finish, remove the **configuration** directory from a Thunder root directory.

 10. Enable the **EM default content** module.
 This module will create a few menu items and blocks so you can have an easy kick-start.